-Jonathan Moscone is in his 14th season as Artistic Director of California Shakespeare Theater, where he most directed Shaw’s Pygmalion and Richard Montoya’s American Night: The Ballad of Juan José and where he will direct Shaw’s Pygmalion for the 2014 season.
-Credits include the world premiere of Ghost Light, which he co-created and developed with playwright Tony Taccone for Oregon Shakespeare Festival and Berkeley Repertory Theatre.
-In addition, he directed Bruce Norris' Clybourne Park for American Conservatory Theater prior to its winning the Pulitzer Prize.
-For Cal Shakes, Mr. Moscone has directed the world premiere of John Steinbeck's The Pastures of Heaven by Octavio Solis (recipient of the inaugural NEA New Play Development Award); The Life and Adventures of Nicholas Nickleby; Candida; Twelfth Night; Happy Days; Much Ado About Nothing; The Tempest; and The Seagull.
-He is the first recipient of the Zelda Fichandler Award, given by the Stage Directors and Choreographers Foundation for "transforming the American theatre through his unique and creative work."
-Regional credits include Intersection for the Arts, Huntington Theatre, Alley Theater, Milwaukee Repertory Theater, Goodspeed Musicals, Dallas Theatre Center, San Jose Repertory Theater, Intiman Theatre, and Magic Theatre, among others.
+Jonathan Moscone is in his 15th season as artistic director of California Shakespeare Theater, where he most directed Shaw’s Pygmalion and Richard Montoya’s American Night: The Ballad of Juan José.
+His other credits include Tribes at Berkeley Rep, and the world premiere of Ghost Light, which he co-created and developed with playwright Tony Taccone for Oregon Shakespeare Festival and Berkeley Rep. In addition, he directed Bruce Norris’ Clybourne Park for American Conservatory Theater (where he is an adjunct professor).
+For Cal Shakes, Jonathan has directed the world premiere of John Steinbeck’s The Pastures of Heaven by Octavio Solis, The Life and Adventures of Nicholas Nickleby, Candida, Twelfth Night, Happy Days, Much Ado About Nothing, The Tempest, and The Seagull.
+He is the first recipient of the Zelda Fichandler Award, given by the Stage Directors and Choreographers Foundation for “transforming the American theatre through his unique and creative work.”
+His regional credits include Intersection for the Arts, the Huntington Theatre, Alley Theatre, Milwaukee Repertory Theater, Goodspeed Musicals, Dallas Theater Center, San Jose Repertory Theatre, Intiman Theatre, and Magic Theatre, among others.
 Jonathan has serves on panels for the National Endowment for the Arts and the Massachusetts Arts Council.
 He serves as a board member of Theatre Communications Group and Yerba Buena Center for the Arts, and he is a current participant in the National Arts Strategies’ Chief Executive Program.

 Click here to email Jonathan Moscone.